erizov/Professor/semester_3/lecture_13_clustering/k_means/README.md

 ## TL;DR

-**One Sentence**: An unsupervised clustering algorithm that partitions data into k clusters by minimizing within-cluster variance.
+**One Sentence**: An unsupervised grouping algorithm that partitions data into k clusters by minimizing within-cluster variance.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ## Learning Objectives